-Nearest landline telephone for 999 is located in London Regatta Centre, behind the main reception desk.
+The nearest landline telephone for 999 is located in the London Regatta Centre, behind the main reception desk.
 Ordnance Survey Grid Reference is 418-808, What3Words access point is roof.tricky.timing and postcode is E16 2QT.

 5.First Aid